SuperRonan/VkEngine/README.md

 There should be two types of resources, synch ones and asynch ones.
 - Synch resources (curent implementation) are intended to be "script resources", in a limited number, updated by the main thread, always loaded and ready to use
 - Asynch resources are intended to be meshes, textures, etc, in a large number, managed (loaded, updated) by asynch threads and can be not avaible yet, partially available, or complitely available

+# Resources management / Execution refactor
+Objectives:
+- Synchronize multiple times the same resources for the same or different usages (refactor of SynchHelper)
+- Have more dynamic descriptor sets (adding or removing descriptors "on the fly")
+- Resource management: have resources be managed by their owner ifp, else by the script manager, instead of only by the executor
+- Execute host tasks in parallel (such as shader compilation, resources loading)
+- Load scene (mesh, textures) asynch
+- Refactor the Executor (and linearExecutor): issue an ExecThread to record commands in
+- Add a transfer queue to the LinearExecutor to load assets